 Either way, it will help us to see this day in a more optimistic view for starting something new and exciting or getting on a journey of making a better version of ourselves.

-- It is very common for people to hate Mondays.
+- It is very common for people to hate Mondays and feel Monday blues just before heading to work.

-- People consider Monday to be as stressful as Tuesday, Wednesday, and Thursday.
+- People consider Monday to be more stressful than the rest of the week.

-- Feeling the hangover after Sunday night party can make you grumpy on Mondays.
+- Feeling the hangover after a Sunday night party can make you grumpy on Mondays.

 - Heart attacks and strokes are common on Mondays.